Izabela88/brainstorm-quiz/README.md

 - I want to be able to easily navigate throughout the game options.

-  - It is divided into three categories: New Game, Best Scores and Exit.
+  - Game menu is divided into three categories: New Game, Best Scores and Exit.
   - The player can choose the option by entering the assigned number.

   ![Game Menu](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/game-menu.jpg)